 Tanzania seems to be open according to a Facebook video, and international flights are no longer suspended.

-Thankfully most islands in the Caribbean have a great handle on COVID-19 with some reporting no new cases over the last few days.
+Thankfully most islands in the Caribbean have a great handle on COVID-19.
 Most islands are now open for tourism, even American tourism.
 Lockdowns have been lifted and curfews are fading away.

-Barbados plans to open to American tourists on July 12, with commercial flights starting up around the end of the month.
-In Barbados, you have the open of coming with your own negative test results or taking one there and quarantining for a couple of days until you get the results.
+Barbados opened to American tourists on July 12, with commercial flights starting shortly after.
+In Barbados, you have the option of coming with your own negative test results or taking one there and quarantining for a couple of days until you get the results.

 Many other island are already open and have specific entry protocols: